OmkarKovvali/focus-lock/README.md

 ---

-### Step 1: Set Up Judge Server on Render
+### Step 1: Set Up Server on Render

-Since the Electron app is built for distribution, the recommended way to run the Judge Server is by deploying it to **Render** (or any cloud provider).
+Since the Electron app is built for distribution, the recommended way to run the Python Server is by deploying it to **Render** (or any cloud provider).

 1.  **Fork/Clone this Repo:** Make sure you have your own copy of this repository on GitHub.
 2.  **Create a Render Service:**